algo21-220040029/Assignment2/README.md

 The disadvantage is that it cannot stop the loss when the sharp fall occurs.
 This may be because of the use of the 250-day bull and bear Indicators, leading to a certain degree of lag.

-The pictures are plot by excel, which name is 画图
-The main python program is StrategyBullBear.py
+The pictures are plot by excel, which name is 画图.xlsx The main python program is StrategyBullBear.py